phreeza/manuscript_axon_potentials/doc/manuscript.md

 f\cdot\left(z-tv\right)\right)$, with varying frequencies $f$ between 100 Hz and 5\ kHz and calculated the standard deviation of the response for each frequency individually.

-To derive the dipole moment of a simplified projection zone, we considered an axon bundle in which identical spikes with the waveform $V_\text{spike}(z,t)$ propagate as traveling waves with a velocity $v$ in positive $z$ direction: $V_\text{spike}(z,t) = V_\text{spike}(z-tv,0)$.
+To derive the dipole moment of a simplified projection zone in Equation XXXXX, we considered an axon bundle in which identical spikes with the waveform $V_\text{spike}(z,t)$ propagate as traveling waves with a velocity $v$ in positive $z$ direction: $V_\text{spike}(z,t) = V_\text{spike}(z-tv,0)$.
 If each of the fibers is stimulated with an